How to Wax

 Tip.
 Standing water for an extended period of time can cause the wax to look cloudy.
 Allowing the area to dry out will let the wax go back to it's clear and glossy look on it's own.

 Tip.
-Although the wax is U.V. resistant, it will not hold up to chemicals, such as gas, oil drips, paint thinners, or heavy cleansers like amonia.
+Although the wax is U.V. resistant, it will not hold up to chemicals, such as gas, oil drips, paint thinners, or heavy cleansers like ammonia.
 That is why we recommend the wax for indoors only.
-However, if using it, say on a covered patio, it would likely be fine.
+However, we have many many customers whom have chosen to use the wax outdoors on patios, porches, walks, pool decks, and even driveways.
+They've given us very positive feedback and strongly suggested we begin recommending it for exterior as well as interior.